-- Globally there is an \$18 billion demand from individuals for affordable financing to meet their water and sanitation needs. - \$114 billion per year is needed to achieve safely managed water and sanitation for all by 2030, meeting Sustainable Development Goal 6. - Current investments for water and sanitation amount to \$28.4 billion per year.
-This represents a gap of \$85.6 billion. - It will take three times more than what is currently being invested to bridge the financial gap and achieve universal access to safely managed water and sanitation.
+- Globally there is an \$18 billion demand from individuals for affordable financing to meet their water and sanitation needs. - \$114 billion per year, starting in 2016, is needed to achieve safely managed water and sanitation for all by 2030, meeting Sustainable Development Goal 6. - Current investments for water and sanitation amount to \$28.4 billion per year.
+This represents a gap of \$85.6 billion. - It will take three times more than what is currently being invested each year to bridge the financial gap and achieve universal access to safely managed water and sanitation.